 MOFO Linux: 10 Tips for Effective Web Unblocking With A VPN

-HOME Using MOFO Linux Downloads Breaking Censorship
+HOME Downloads Using MOFO Linux Breaking Censorship

 The list of VPN user tips geven here have developed out of experience traveling to many countries and using VPN services to maintain connectivity to sites and services in the webmaster's home country.
 In particular, using the internet in China has been a struggle.
 Rather than adapt to barriers like the Great Firewall of China, the webmaster has chosen to fight internet censorship.
 Suggestions given below are considered effective means of using VPN services in non-permissive environments.